snwh/moka-icon-theme/README.md

  * ruby
  * python3

-To render a new icon, run the following in the "scripts" directory:
+To render a new icon, run the "render-pngs.py" script.

     ./render-pngs.py

-This will read the SVGs in the "src" directory, and render the respective icons (provided there are changes).
+This will read the SVGs in the "src" directories, and render the respective icons (provided there are changes).

 To render symbolic icons, run:

     ./render-symbolic.rb

-I'd like to thank whomever in the GNOME project wrote those scripts, which I poached and modified. :-)

 ###Bugs, Issues, Questions, Requests